swyx

 - Fine-tuning Mistral-OpenOrca:

-inquired about fine-tuning Mistral-OpenOrca for specific tasks using personal datasets, showcasing an intention to improve the modelâs performance on a Named Entity Recognition (NER) task with JSON outputs.
-No link or additional information was provided by@mister_poodle
+@mister_poodleinquired about fine-tuning Mistral-OpenOrca for specific tasks using personal datasets, showcasing an intention to improve the modelâs performance on a Named Entity Recognition (NER) task with JSON outputs.
+No link or additional information was provided by@mister_poodlein this context.

 â· #oo2 (8 messagesđ„):